mariano/snakefire/README.markdown

 #### Twisted ####

-For *Ubuntu based* systems, Twisted is in the official repositories, and can be installed the following way:
+For *Ubuntu/Debian based* systems, Twisted is in the official repositories, and can be installed the following way:

 *Ubuntu Lucid (10.04)*: the version included in the official repositories (10.0)